 For the purposes of accurately modeling not only species composition means, but also higher moments of the data, such as species composition variances, it is necessary to recognize model limitations with respect to over-dispersed data.
 Among the simplest models for count data are the Poisson and binomial models.
 Both models are typically specified with a single parameter for modeling all of the moments of the data, and thus they rely heavily on their respective data generating processes to accurately represent higher moments in the data.
 McCullagh and Nelder (1989, pg.
 124) commiserate about the prevalence of over-dispersed data in cluster sampling, and explain ways in which cluster sampling itself may result in over-dispersion.

 Extending the Poisson and binomial models to deal with over-dispersion, typically involves adding additional parameters for the purpose of modeling higher moments of the data.
 The negative binomial (NB) distribution is often used as an over-dispersed extension of the Poisson model, since it can be expressly written as an infinite mixture of Poisson distributions.
-While the beta-binomial model is typically used to as an over-dispersed extension of the binomial model.
+The beta-binomial model is commonly used as an over-dispersed extension of the binomial model.

-An Example

-To discern between these discrete modeling options we consider a small scale example of the Poisson, binomial, negative binomial, and beta-binomial models fit to the port sampling integer weight data from market category 250, in the Monterey port complex trawl fishery in 1982. (anywillwork) This stratum was visited 32 times by port samplers, collecting a total of 59 cluster samples across 55 unique species.
-Each of the above models are fit to these data.

 The Poisson and binomial models attempt to model both the mean and residual variance of the data with a single parameter for each species.
 By definition these models have residual variances which are tied to the species means.
 Simply estimating the mean parameters in these cases may not be sufficient to produce models which predict well.

 In contrast, the negative binomial and beta-binomial models estimate an additional parameter which can be used to disentangle the mean and residual variance estimates.
 Thus the negative binomial and beta-binomial models may produce more accurate estimates of the residual variance.
 Furthermore, in better modeling the variance, these models may often produce more accurate measures of center as well.

+To discern between these discrete modeling options we considered Poisson, binomial, negative binomial, and beta-binomial models fit to a subset of the integer weight data from market category 250, in the Monterey port complex trawl fishery in 1982. (anywillwork) This stratum was visited 32 times by port samplers, collecting a total of 59 cluster samples across 55 unique species.
+Each of the above mentioned models are fit to these data.

 For each of the above mentioned models The predictive species composition distributions are visualized in Figure(IntervalPlot) as 95% Highest Density Intervals (HDI) (citations), plotted on top of the predictive means for each model and the observed species compositions from the data in Figure(IntervalPlot).
 For brevity we only consider the most prevalent six species in this example (CLPR, BCAC, WDOW, BLGL, ARRA, BANK).
 Additionally, the MSE, DIC, WAIC, and Bayesian marginal likelihood model probabilities are computed for each model as measures of model fit as seen in Table(likelihoodtable).

 Table(likelihoodtable) show a clear preference for the overdispersed models, with the most overall support for the beta-binomial model.
-This initial result guides the use of the beta-binomial data generating model for the purposes of building a model to apply at an operational scale.
+This initial result guideded the use of the beta-binomial data generating model for the purposes of building a model to apply at an operational scale.

 Operationalized Model